 Exploring Osterley House itself is like stepping into a Jane Austen novel.
 In its heyday, the house was mainly used for entertaining and impressing guests.
 The ornate furnishings, rich tapestries and detailed references to Classical architecture all add to the home’s personality.

 Although there is an admission fee to see the home and garden, walking around the grounds is completely free.
 Plus the stables have been converted to a neat cafe – ideal for a lazy brunch and relaxing with a coffee.
-For gentle summer mornings, I can think of few better ways than strolling around the lakes, listening to birdsong and enjoying the splendour of Osterley Park.
+For gentle autumn mornings, I can think of few better ways than strolling around the lakes, listening to birdsong and enjoying the splendour of Osterley Park.